dhesin/DRL_Tennis/Report.md

 The actor takes the state of the environment and outputs the action vector with continuous values.
 The critic takes both state and action vectors and outputs the Q value of the state-action pair.
 The actor network is FCN with 3 hidden layers of 128 neurons each.
 The critic network is also FCN network with 3 hidden layers of 128 neurons each.

+Environment is solved at episode 2800.
 Below is the plot of average score over 100 consecutive episode.

 ![](AverageScore.png)

+This solution makes use of meta-agent and collaboration approach.
+Self-play approach has also been tried but training was not successful.
+Future work would be to try to solve tennis environment with self-play approach.
+Priority experience replay, learning rate scheduling and other RL methods such as PPO would help self-play approach to work.